mrd0x/secblog/src/pages/phishing-with-google-domain/index.md

 `https://mrd0x-com.translate.goog/?_x_tr_sl=en&_x_tr_tl=en`

-## Reverting Back To Original Domain
+## Reverting Back To The Original Domain Name

-One last thing to point out is that when the user clicks on another link within the domain, the URL will revert back to the real domain name.
+One last thing to point out is that when a user clicks on another link within the domain, the URL will revert back to the real domain name.

 ![Demo](./demo.gif)